aiida-vasp/aiida-vasp/docs/source/tutorials/run_vasp_builder.rst

 After the relaxation, sometimes the crystal symmetry can be slightly broken by the VASP calculation, especially for hexagonal crystals.
-So it is recommended to symmetrize the final structure if this is the case.
+So it is recommended to symmetrize the final structure if this is the case, depending on what you want to use it for.

 .. _obtained: https://materialsproject.org/materials/mp-7140/
 .. _spglib: https://spglib.github.io/spglib/